standardsemiconductor/bindings-libpci/README.md

 This package uses [bindings-DSL](http://hackage.haskell.org/package/bindings-DSL) and conforms to its naming convention.

-For a higher-level and more Haskell friendly binding (which uses this package) see the [pci](https://github.com/standardsemiconductor/pci) package.
+For a higher-level and more Haskell friendly example (which uses this package) see the [pci](https://github.com/standardsemiconductor/pci) repo.

 ## Prerequisite
 Make sure the `libpci` C library is installed: